bbauska/HTML5-webdev/html-basics.md

 </html>
 ```

-*Note: Using the application caching feature described here is at this point highly discouraged; it&apos;s in the process of being removed from the Web platform.
-Use **Service Workers** instead.
-In fact as of Firefox 44, when AppCache is used to provide offline support for a page a warning message is now displayed in the console advising developers to use Service workers instead (bug 1204581).*
+<p><i>Note: Using the application caching feature described here is at this point highly
+discouraged; it&apos;s in the process of being removed from the Web platform.
+Use
+<mark><b>Service Workers</b></mark> instead.
+In fact as of Firefox 44, when AppCache is used to
+provide offline support for a page a warning message is now displayed in the console
+advising developers to use Service workers instead (bug 1204581).</i></p>

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>